leiwanglsu/geog4057/Homeworks/Assignment 4 ModelBuilder with ArcGIS.md

 ![Alt text](images/image-13.png)
 - Each of the feature classes was a subregion in the input feature class.
 - This concluses the task 2
+#### Reporting

+- Screen capture each step of your work
+- Capture the final model graph
+- Capture the database with updated feature classes created from the model

 ---